thomasletsch/javaee-addon/README.txt

 	- Create a edit form by just subsclasses BasicEditForm and set the columns you want to edit
 	- Dependent entities are just accessed through their path (e.g. for the customers street "address.street")
 - Extended formatting
-- Extended Field creation
+- Extended Field creation (automatic field types derived from attribute types)

 Tested and used with Hibernate 4 in JBoss 7.1.
+For an example on how to use it, have a look at https://github.com/thomasletsch/javaee-addon-sample.

-The JavaEE Addon is compatible to Vaadin 7 Beta 9!
+The JavaEE Addon is compatible to Vaadin 7 rc 2!
 No stable version!